Maximal simply connected Lorentzian surfaces with a Killing field and their completeness: Introduction

-The local geometry of Lorentzian surfaces with a Killing field is well known; the metric is locally given by $2dxdy+f(x)dy^2$, where $f$ is a $y$-independent scalar function, so the metric is locally determined by the norm of the Killing field.
-The globalization of this picture cannot be done in general; the obstruction to globalizing this picture is the possible presence of Reeb components in the foliation defined by the Killing field or the orthogonal foliation, which amounts to saying that none of the two null foliations is globally transverse to the Killing field (this has been studied in \cite{BM}).
+The local geometry of a Lorentzian surface with a Killing field is well known.
+Denote by $K$ the Killing field; locally one of the two null foliations is defined by a vector field $L$ such that $\langle K, L \rangle =1$, and the metric is locally given by $2dxdy+f(x)dy^2$, where $L= \partial_{x}, K = \partial_{y}$, and $f$ is a $y$-independent scalar function.
+So the metric is locally determined by the norm of the Killing field.
+The globalization of this picture cannot be done in general; the obstruction to globalizing this picture is the possible presence of Reeb components in the foliation defined by the Killing field or the orthogonal foliation, which amounts to saying that none of the two null foliations is globally transverse to the Killing field (this has been studied in \cite{BM}; we refer to Section \ref{Section préliminaires} of this paper for details).

-In the first part of this paper, we will see that the global structure of a Lorentzian surface $(X,K)$ with a Killing field $K$ can be analysed in terms of the space $\mathcal{E}_X$ of Killing orbits.
-We want to give a description of these surfaces using the two following data: \begin{itemize} \item the space $\mathcal{E}_X$ of Killing orbits, which gives a $1$-dimentional (generally non Hausdorff) Riemannian manifold, equipped with some combinatorial data that we call "a linking structure" (see Definition \ref{Linking structure definition}), \item a smooth function defined on it, given by the function induced by the norm of $K$ on $\mathcal{E}_X$. \end{itemize}
+In the first part of this paper, we will see that the global structure of a Lorentzian surface $(X,K)$ with a Killing field $K$ can be analyzed in terms of the space $\mathcal{E}_X$ of Killing orbits and a smooth function defined there.
+This leads us in the first place to the study of the topology and the geometry of this space.

-A first problem is that $\mathcal{E}_X$ can lack even the fundemental properties of a manifold; for example, consider a flat $2$-dimentional torus, and take as Killing field any constant vector field with irrational slope, then the lines of the Killing field are dense in $T^2$ and the space of leaves has the trivial topology.
+A first problem is that $\mathcal{E}_X$ can lack even the fundamental properties of a manifold; for example, consider a flat $2$-dimensional torus, and take as Killing field any constant vector field with irrational slope, then the lines of the Killing field are dense in $T^2$ and the space of leaves has the trivial topology.
 Nothing like this occurs in $\R^2$, where the leaves can be neither closed curves nor dense.
 To prevent this kind of behaviour of the Killing orbits, we assume that $X$ is simply connected, hence homeomorphic to $\R^2$.
-In this case, if $K$ is supposed to be non singular, then $\mathcal{E}_X$ is a $1$-dimensional simply connected manifold with a countable base (usually non-Hausdorff): Haefliger-Reeb \cite{MR0089412}.
+In this case, if $K$ is supposed to be non singular, then $\mathcal{E}_X$ is a $1$-dimensional simply connected manifold with a countable base (usually non-Hausdorff): Haefliger-Reeb \cite{MR0089412} (see \cite[Definition 1 p.
+112]{MR0089412} for the definition of simple connectedness in the case of non-Hausdorff manifolds).